Should you hire an internal marketing team or outsource your marketing needs? Here’s the scoop.

-5. Keeping an eye on your competitors
+Keeping an eye on your competitors

 Connecting marketing to other teams

 Your marketing team isn’t the only group that stands to benefit from an agency partnership.
 It can also help align other departments in your organization, resulting in better communication and a more streamlined process overall.

 By implementing lead scoring, for example, an agency can create a more unified relationship between sales and marketing by putting more emphasis on the quality of a conversion.
-Or by putting cleaner data into your CRM, you can give your e-commerce procurement or fulfillment teams a better understanding of order volumes to prepare for in the future.
+Or by putting cleaner data into your CRM, you can give your ecommerce or fulfillment teams a better understanding of order volumes to prepare for in the future.

+If you already have an internal team, partnering with a marketing agency doesn’t mean your in-house team has failed or isn’t up to snuff.
 By adding the additional layer of knowledge, insight, and hands-on action that agencies provide, you can see a significant boost in how your current SEM and SEO programs perform.

 HawkSEM would love to be that game-changing agency for you — want to know more?
 Let’s chat.